issp-center-dev/dsqss/doc/en/pmwa/tutorial/output.rst

     7, Marker(for imaginary time correlation function measurement).

   2. RNDevout_sample.log

-     Files that output binary format for objects generating random numbers.
+     The output binary file for objects generating random numbers.
 At recalculation, calculations are performed with the random number information which is read as the initial condition.